London skyline with Tower Bridge

 Who Is This For?

-We've only got room for 3–4 people, so tell us a bit about yourself and what you'd get out of the trip.
+We've only got room for 3–4 people.
+Tell us a bit about your role and what you'd want to get out of the programme.

 Questions You Might Have

 Yes.
-Flights, accommodation, all meals, transfers, tours, and the full programme are covered by Plinth.
-There's no cost to you.
+Flights, accommodation, all meals, transfers, and the full programme are covered by Plinth.
+There is no cost to you or your organisation.

-We're looking for grants professionals — foundation staff, programme officers, grants managers, impact leads.
+We're looking for senior grants professionals — programme directors, grants managers, strategy and learning leads at foundations and major grantmakers.
 PEAK Grantmaking members are especially welcome, but membership isn't a requirement.

 It depends on your nationality.
 We'll help successful applicants understand visa requirements and provide any supporting documentation needed.

 Of course.
-The funded part covers the 3–4 day programme, but you're welcome to add extra days in London at your own expense.
+The funded part covers the 4-day programme, but you're welcome to add extra days in London at your own expense.